top of page

 About the Cloggers

-Clogging is a uniquely American dance form that combines elements of Irish, Scottish, German, Dutch, English, Native American and African dances.
+Clogging is an American Folk Dance that has its origins in the Southern Appalachian Mountains, performed wearing leather shoes with metal taps on the toe and heel, not wooden clogs as many mistakenly believe.
+Clogging is a unique dance form that combines elements of Irish, Scottish, German, Dutch, English, Native American and African dances.
 It was originally done to live music, often bluegrass, in homes, barns, fields and yes, even on canal boats.

 Clogging is a family activity and can be enjoyed at any age.
 Our members range in age from 8 to 75.
 It is wonderful exercise and just plain fun.
 Family and Friends are always welcome to stop by our dance studio to watch and enjoy the camaraderie of our members.